-In experiments on image and tabular datasets, we demonstrate the effectiveness of fine-tuning DNN predictors based on ID-ExpO compared to the existing stability-aware and fidelity-aware explanation-based optimization~\cite{Plumb2019-mu} and the standard fine-tuning approach.
-The experimental results show that ID-ExpO significantly improves the insertion and deletion scores on all the datasets while keeping high predictive accuracy.
-In qualitative evaluation, we show that, by calculating our regularizers with only the top 30\% or 50\% of important features in explanations, the explanations for the predictor trained with ID-ExpO highlight appropriate parts of features well.
+In experiments on image and tabular datasets, we demonstrate the effectiveness of fine-tuning DNN predictors based on ID-ExpO compared with that of the existing stability-aware and fidelity-aware explanation-based optimization~\parencite{Plumb2019-mu} and the standard fine-tuning approach.
+The experimental results show that ID-ExpO significantly improves the insertion and deletion scores on all the datasets while maintaining high predictive accuracy.
+In a qualitative evaluation, we show that, by calculating our regularizers with only the top 30\% or 50\% of important features in explanations, the explanations for the predictor trained using ID-ExpO highlight the appropriate parts of features well.